JarrodKane/loup/README.md

 #### Styling

 - Might be a better idea to set text-color globally or break down text into components
+- There's no styling props or conditional props being passed into the components and passed to be styled, this could be added later
 - store the fonts locally
 - Change from using flex for the columns to using grid
 - Text us acting funning during the scale transition (Had a quick look but started taking too much time, have commented out scale for now)